Dr0f0x/pynetevents/README.md

 asyncio.run(slot.invoke_async("Awaited example"))
 ```

-An `EventSlot` can be invoked with any kind of arguments that will be properly
+An `EventSlot` can be invoked with any kind of arguments, these will be properly
 forwarded to all the listeners (which of course must be able to accept them).
 As
 a short cut for calling the sync invoke method one can also call the EventSlot
 itself, which will do the exact same.